Data Center Monitoring: Key Considerations for NOC Support

 hal baylor“If you’re not well-versed with what’s possible in NOC operations today, it might not even dawn on you that you could, for example, feed your alarm system into a ticketing system through an AIOps platform that auto-correlates alarms and gathers rich data for far fewer and far more actionable tickets.
 Doing that level of solutioning takes NOC experience that wouldn’t make sense to find in most data centers—but that’s exactly the kind of solutioning a NOC service provider like INOC is perfectly suited to provide.”

-— Hal Baylor, Solutions Executive, INOC
+— Hal Baylor, Former Solutions Executive, INOC

 2. Support Requirements